jlesage/docker-crashplan-pro/README.md

 permanent.

 **NOTE**: After an upgrade of the DSM software, verify that the content of the file has not been overwritten.
+See the following section to ensure this setting is automatically updated during boot up.

-To make sure this setting stays configured permanently a script can be created that executes during synology startup.
+##### Synology script

-This can be done by adding the following script in the Synology Task Scheduler:
+To make sure this setting stays configured permanently the following script can be configured to automatically run during boot with the Synology Task Scheduler:

 ```
 echo /etc/sysctl.conf before update: